Temper Tantrums (cont.)

 Temper tantrums are most likely to occur when a child is afraid, overtired, or uncomfortable.
 Breath-holding spells may sometimes occur with tantrums.

-Difficult behavior that frequently lasts longer than 15 minutes, occurs more than 3 times a day, or is more aggressive may indicate that a child has a medical, emotional, or social problem that needs attention.
+Difficult behavior that frequently lasts longer than 15 minutes, occurs more than 3 times a day, or is more aggressive may mean that a child has a medical, emotional, or social problem that needs attention.
 These are not considered typical temper tantrums.
 Difficult behaviors may include:

 Exams and Tests